 The control register is used to select the analog input channel, analog input configuration, reference, coding, and power mode.
 The control register is a write-only, 12-bit register.
-Data loaded on the DIN line corresponds to the AD7322 configuration for the next conversion.
-Data should be loaded into the control register after the range register has been initialized.
+Data loaded on the DIN line corresponds to the AD7323 configuration for the next conversion.
+If the sequence register is being used, data should be loaded into the control register after the range register and the sequence register have been initialized.
 The bit functions of the control register are shown in Table 9 (the power-up status of all bits is 0).

-The two analog input channels can be configured as one pseudo differential analog input, one true differential input, or two single-ended analog inputs (see Table 10).
+The four analog input channels can be configured as four singleended analog inputs, two true differential input pairs, two pseudo differential inputs, or three pseudo differential inputs.

 MSB LSB

-15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0 Write Zero Register Select Zero Zero ADD0 Mode 1 Mode 0 PM1 PM0 Coding Ref Seq1 Seq2 Zero 0
+15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0

+Write Register Select 1 Register Select 2 Zero ADD1 ADD0 Mode 1 Mode 0 PM1 PM0 Coding Ref Seq1 Seq2 Zero 0